lailacj/lailacj.github.io/pages/hikes.md

 ---

 {:.content-narrow .content-block}
-*living off of what i carry on my back and walking for miles*
+*living off of what i carry on my back and walking for miles - a list of my hiking & backpacking trips*

 {:.content-narrow .content-block}
-Chattahoochee National Forest, Florida, USA<br>
+Chattahoochee National Forest, Georgia, USA<br>
 Day hikes<br>
 August 2020